MahimGupta/Inflation-is-a-Monster/replit.md

-# Inflation Monster - Streamlit Application
+# Inflation Tracker - Ultra Lightweight Streamlit App

 ## Overview

-Inflation Monster is a comprehensive Streamlit-based web application for analyzing US inflation trends and economic indicators.
-The application provides real-time data visualization, historical analysis, correlation studies, and calculation tools for inflation-related metrics.
-It integrates multiple data sources including Federal Reserve Economic Data (FRED) for CPI and M2 money supply, and CoinGecko API for Bitcoin price data.
+Inflation Tracker is a super lightweight, single-file Streamlit application for tracking US inflation using real CPI, M2 money supply, and Federal Reserve data.
+Built for speed and simplicity, it provides essential inflation metrics and interactive visualizations with minimal dependencies and maximum performance.

 ## User Preferences